 A person who answered the phone at a number listed for Safari Helicopters declined to comment and hung up.

 The Eurocopter AS350 has an emergency electronic locator transmitter, but no signals were received.
-The locator devices are designed to activate when an aircraft crashes, Federal Aviation Administration spokesman Ian Gregor said in an email.
+The locator devices are designed to activate when an aircraft crashes, Gregor said in an email.

 The FAA requires the locators to be able to withstand impact.
 However, it is possible for the device to stop working in an extreme crash, Gregor said.

 He said the agency is looking at the company’s safety record but likely won’t have a full report until Monday.
-It’s looking into the crash along with the National Transportation Safety Board, which announced Friday that it was sending three investigators to Kauai.
+It’s looking into the crash along with the NTSB, which announced Friday that it was sending three investigators to Kauai.

 The NTSB aviation accident database lists nine crashes of Hawaii helicopter sightseeing flights in the last 10 years, including three with fatalities.